 In the daily flow of work, a simple ‘thank you’ can go a long way to boost morale.
 A company that fosters a culture of mindful employees leads to a team that is recognizing, communicating and celebrating the accomplishments that make the organization successful.
 Increased employee mindfulness will also contribute to reduced stress, increased productivity and a better bottom line for the company; a win-win for all.

-For more information on creating a culture of recognition, check out this ebook on Recognition Culture: The MVP of Employee Experience.
+For more information on how to create a culture of recognition, check out our e-book, Recognition Culture: The MVP of Employee Experience.